 - The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and students will congregate at the assembly points.
-These are: - Fawley School Site: School Car Park - o Lunedale Road Site: School Car Park - Water Lane Site: School Car Park - The school admin staff will take a register of all staff and students. - Staff and students will remain outside the building until the emergency services say it is safe to re-enter
+Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and students will congregate at the designated assembly point for the school or alternative education site. - The school admin staff/lead person will take a register of all staff and students. - Staff and students will remain outside the building until the emergency services say it is safe to re-enter

-The school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.
+All sites will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.